tonypdmtr/68hc08/asm8.md

 A `proc`'s exit section begins at label `Done@@` where any exit requirements are enforced.
-This usually includes releasing temporary stack variables with the `AIS #:AIS` instruction that automatically releases as many bytes were allocated by either `AIS` or `PSHx` instructions at the entry section.
+This usually includes releasing temporary stack variables with the `AIS #:AIS` instruction that automatically releases as many bytes as were allocated by either `AIS` or `PSHx` instructions at the entry section.

 Each `proc` may return (in addition to any registers), a success or failure